-Not only was H. G. Wells was an iconic writer of science fiction, but he was also a great political mind, active socialist, and comic novel author.
+Not only was H. G. Wells an iconic writer of science fiction, but he was also a great political mind, active socialist, and comic novel author.
+To celebrate his birthday, we’ve had a look at his life and work.

 Herbert George Wells was born in Kent, England in 1886.
 He wrote dozens of novels, short stories, and works of social commentary over his lifetime.
 His first major essay on science, The Rediscovery of the Unique, appeared in 1891.
 However, it was in 1895 that Wells seriously established himself as a writer with the publication of the iconic novel, The Time Machine, the first of 6 scientific romances that he would go onto write.
 ‘Scientific Romance‘, is a term that originated in the 1850s to describe both fiction and elements of scientific writing – now known as science fiction.